 - 1 large potato (250g) peeled and cut into chunks

-- 3cm piece of ginger peeled and grated
+- 3cm piece of ginger peeled and finely grated

 - 1 small handful fresh coriander/cilantro leaves and stems finely chopped +plus more for serving

-- 1.1 litre vegetable stock made from vegan vegetable bouillon
+- 1.1 litre / 4¼ cups of vegetable stock made from vegan vegetable bouillon

 For the parsnip crisps

-- 1 parsnip peeled then cut in half lengthways
+- 1 medium parsnip peeled then cut in half lengthways

 Instructions

-- Heat the oil in a large saucepan over medium heat.Add the onion and celery and cook until soft, for about 5 minutes.
+- Heat one tablespoon of olive oil in a large saucepan over medium heat.Add the onion and celery and cook until soft, for about 20 minutes.
 Once the onion is soft add the ginger, garlic and chopped coriander stems.
 Cook for about a minute.
-Now add the spices, again cook for just a minute until they release their fragrance.
+Now add the spices, and again cook for just a minute until they release their fragrance.

-- Now stir in the parsnip, potato and chopped coriander/cilantro leaves.
-Pour in the stock, add salt and pepper, bring to the boil then reduce to a simmer.
+- Now stir in the chopped parsnip, potato chunks and the chopped coriander/cilantro leaves.
+Pour in the stock, add salt and pepper, bring to a boil then reduce to a simmer.

-- Serve with parsnip crisps, coriander leaves and good crusty bread.
+- Serve with parsnip crisps and good crusty bread.

 To make the parsnip crisps